-Figure 1: Plot of Resource Cost (RC) values for observing programs from Chandra Cycles 14-21, calculated using RC formulation for Cycle 22.
-Circles correspond to observations without constraints, for which RC values depend only on ecliptic latitude (X-axis) and exposure time (color bar at right) in units of 30 ks segments (rounded up to nearest integer).
+Figure 1: Plot of Resource Cost (RC) values for observing programs from Chandra Cycles 14-22, calculated using RC formulation for Cycle 23.
+Circles correspond to observations without constraints, for which RC values are dominated by the ecliptic latitude (X-axis) and exposure time (color bar at right).
 Crosses correspond to targets with observing constraints, for which the nature and difficulty of the constraint is compounded with the values associated with the sky position and exposure time.
-The plot is truncated at RC values of 500, but larger values can result for highly-constrained, long observations.
+The plot is truncated at RC values of 900, but larger values can result for highly-constrained, long observations.

-4.4 Science Constraints: UPDATED FEBRUARY 2020
+4.4 Science Constraints: UPDATED Cycle 22

 Proposers may place constraints (e.g., monitoring, coordination with observations at other wavelengths, uninterrupted observing periods, roll angle, etc.) on the proposed observations.
 A constraint should be applied if it is necessary to achieve core science goals.
 Constraints are discussed in Chapter 3 of the POG.
 Prior to Cycle 22, constraints were classified into "easy", "average" and "difficult" categories.
-These categories will no longer be used in Cycle 22.
-Instead the difficulty of a requested constraint will be accounted for within the RC. (see Section 4.3).
+These categories will no longer be used.
+Instead the difficulty of a requested constraint will be accounted for within the RC (see Section 4.3).
 Constraints will increase the RC of a proposed observation.
 Table 5 shows allowed constraints and the parameters that are used to determine the constraint cost.